 In 2013, the Select Board agreed to begin the process of developing a Hazard Mitigation Plan.
-Once the plan was provisionally approved by FEMA, the Select Board followed their local process to approve the conditionally approved by FEMA local Hazard Mitigation Plan.
+Once the plan was provisionally approved by FEMA, the Select Board held a public hearing on the plan and then adopted it.

 2: LOCAL PROFILE